WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

         - and `(C.types[$ct'] = cont $ft')*`
         - and `([te2*] -> [t2*] <: C.types[$ft'])*`
       - or `H = switch`
+        - and `te2* = []`
         - and `te1* <: t2*`
-        - and `te2* = []`

 - `resume_throw <typeidx> <exnidx> (on <tagidx> <labelidx>|switch)*`
-  - Execute a given continuation, but force it to immediately handle the annotated exception.
+  - Execute a given continuation, but force it to immediately throw the annotated exception.
   - Used to abort a continuation.
   - `resume_throw $ct $e (on $t H)* : [te* (ref null? $ct)] -> [t2*]`
     - iff `C.types[$ct] = cont $ft`